rundeck/docs/docs/learning/tutorial/terminology.md

 ## Node Executors
 Rundeck executes Command items on Nodes.
 The command may be part of a Workflow as defined in a Job, and it may be executed multiple times on different nodes.
 Rundeck uses the NodeExecutor and FileCopier services as part of the process of executing these commands.

+## Log Filters
+Log Filters are applied to a Job step to act on the output from that step.
+Certain Job Filters can set variables based on information in the log output.
+Check out the Passing Variables in Jobs How To for more information.